tetranoir/SamuraiCourses/README.md

 Samurai Courses

+Troubleshoot:
+1. make sure your vagrant has npm installed.

 Note:
 1. npm install has trouble with vagrant in windows.  something about the symlink error.
 	I decided to copy the node_modules over, which seem to perform the same thing.